ThanhNguyen-Tien/ed-fsm-library/README.md

-# Event-Driven - Finite State Machine Library for ARM Cortex-M Series
+# ED - FSM Framework for ARM Cortex-M Series

-Welcome to the event-driven library for ARM Cortex-M microcontrollers.
-This library is designed to simplify the development of event-driven applications, making your embedded systems more efficient and responsive.
+Welcome to the ED-FSM Framework for ARM Cortex-M microcontrollers.
+This framework is designed to simplify the development of event-driven applications, making your embedded systems more efficient and responsive.

 ## Introduction to Event-Driven Programming

-Event-driven programming is a programming paradigm in which the flow of the program is determined by events—such as user actions (mouse clicks, key presses), sensor outputs, or messages from other programs or threads.
-In an event-driven application, there is a main loop that listens for events and dispatches them to appropriate event handlers.
+Event-driven programming is a paradigm where the program's execution flow is dictated by events, such as ADC conversion completion, UART data reception, sensor outputs, and so on.
+An event-driven system constantly monitors incoming events and dispatches them to the appropriate handlers.

    ### Key Concepts

-   1. **Event**: An occurrence or action that the system can recognize and respond to.
-Examples include hardware interrupts, timer overflows, or custom user-defined events.
+   1. **Event**: A detectable occurrence or action that the system can respond to, such as hardware interrupts, timer overflows, or custom user-defined events.

-   2. **Event Handler**: A function or method that gets called in response to a specific event.
-Event handlers contain the logic to process events.
+   2. **Event Handler**: A function or method that executes in response to a specific event, containing the logic needed to process it.

-   3. **Event Queue**: A data structure that holds events until they are processed by the event handler.
-Events are usually processed in the order they arrive (FIFO - First In, First Out).
+   3. **Event Queue**: A data structure that temporarily stores events until they are processed by an event handler.
+Events are typically handled in the order they arrive (FIFO – First In, First Out).

-   4. **Dispatcher**: A component that listens for events in the event queue and calls the appropriate event handler.
+   4. **Dispatcher**: A component that monitors the event queue and invokes the appropriate event handler when an event is detected.

    ### How It Works